This post is called, ‘Words Matter In Eating Disorder Recovery’ but actually the words we use in day to day life matter in everything, all the time!

 Studies have found that negative self talk or hearing negative talk from others increases stress and anxiety in our brain, can lead to us developing negative beliefs about ourselves and increases our likelihood of long term anxiety.

-Thinking negatively about ourselves will also reduce our likelihood of succeeding in achieving any life goals we may have, as we have already told our brain that we won’t succeed (so we self fulfil our prophecy!).
+Thinking negatively about ourselves will also reduce our likelihood of succeeding in achieving any life goals we may have, as we have already told our brain that we won’t succeed (so we self-fulfil our own prophecy!).

 Conversely, just a simple positive statement we think or hear can have incredible effects… Repeated positive statements, or even just simple positive words (even if we don’t believe them at first) can really change and rewire our brains to start to perceive good in ourselves and the world around us.